Chicken Rice Pilaf is a dish made all over the world, in which rice is toasted or browned in oil or butter and cooked in stock.

-I make my own version using chicken tenderloin or chicken breast, start it on the stove and finish it up in the oven in my large cast iron pot.
-It is my go to recipe during a busy week, when I still want the comforting taste of home made but not quite enough time to get it all together.
+I make my own version of chicken rice pilaf using boneless skinless chicken tights or chicken breast, start it on the stove and finish it up in the oven in my large cast iron pot.
+However you can do it all on the stove top if you prefer or if it is too hot to heat up the oven.
+It is my go to recipe during a busy week, when I still want the comforting taste of home made, but not quite enough time to get it all together.

-- 1½ lb organic chicken -boneless & skinless -cut into small bites
+- 1½ lb organic chicken thighs -boneless & skinless, cut into small bites

 - 2 tbs extra virgin olive oil